jonjohnsontc/an-appreciation-of-scala/README.md

 I'm timeboxing this work to the month - (ending 2024-10-06).
 I think that should give me enough time to get an understanding of the foundations, and build some sample programs

+---

+Gameplan:

+1. Read through the Scala 3 Book (do exercises to try and understand how it all works)
+2. Do some sort of project in Scala 3
+3. Write about experience & performance